Infographic comparing factoring and reverse factoring processes with arrows and labels

 What is reverse factoring?

 A reverse factoring company can streamline the supply chain for both the business/buyer and the supplier, meaning both parties can benefit.
-Reverse factoring is available at no additional cost to the business/buyer and little cost to the supplier.
+Reverse factoring is available at no additional cost to the business/buyer and at little cost to the supplier.

-By working with Viva Capital, your business will create a competitive advantage by maximizing your business working capital, as well as providing a solution to your suppliers by offering a stable and consistent cash flow opportunity with Viva’s quick pay option.
+as well as providing a solution to your suppliers by offering a stable and consistent cash flow opportunity with Viva’s quick pay option.

-What is the Difference between Reverse Factoring (Supply Chain Financing) & Invoice Factoring?
+What Is the Difference between Reverse Factoring (Supply Chain Financing) & Invoice Factoring?

 How Does Reverse Factoring Work?